pedrotchang/blog/content/posts/sk-certs-contract.md

 ## Schedule by day

-8th - 11th settle down.
+May 8th - 11th settle down.
 If I can study I will.

 11 May - 7 June (29 days total)